NithishGitSrc/NithishGitSrc/README.md

+# Welcome to Nithish G's GitHub Profile!

 ## 🧑‍💻 About Me

-I am a passionate computer science student currently pursuing my Master of Computer Application at Vellore Institute of Technology, Vellore.
+Hi there!
+I'm Nithish, a Master of Computer Application student at VIT, Vellore.
+Welcome to my GitHub profile, where I showcase my passion for coding and building awesome projects.
 With a strong foundation in JavaScript and proficiency in Java, Python, CSS, and HTML, I enjoy crafting dynamic and responsive web applications.
 <br>
- - 🤖💻 Actively learning the exciting field of Machine Learning📈🧠🤔<br>📌Crafted dynamic and responsive web applications and .NET solutions, leveraging cutting-edge technologies and programming languages to deliver exceptional user experiences and drive business success.
+ - 🤖💻 Actively learning the exciting field of Machine Learning📈🧠🤔
+ - 📌Crafted dynamic and responsive web applications and .NET solutions, leveraging cutting-edge technologies and programming languages to deliver exceptional user experiences and drive business success.
  - 📣 To leverage my passion for technology and problem-solving skills in a challenging and dynamic role that will allow me to push the boundaries of innovation and contribute to building a better future through technology.
 I am committed to continuous learning and professional growth and excited to collaborate with a team of like-minded individuals to create impactful solutions that make a difference in the world.<br>

 ## Portfolio